This content was published: February 19, 2020. Phone numbers, email addresses, and other information may have changed.

 PCC brings back cultureSEast to the Southeast Campus to explore identity

-Photos and Story by
+Photos and story by Amy Corliss

-Portland Community College is bringing back cultureSEast, which will run from March 3-5 at the Southeast Campus
+Portland Community College is bringing back cultureSEast, which will run from March 3-5 at the Southeast Campus.

 The three-day series seeks to bridge identity, culture and community through storytelling, visual arts, workshops and conversations.
 The cultureSEast 2020 program will offer more than 15 events, all led by a wide range of student, staff, faculty, and community groups who have volunteered their time to facilitate dialogue and reflection around these themes.